cuongitl/pyftx/README.md

 # Install
     pip install python-ftx-api
 # Usage
+> If you are using an exchange from the US, or other TLD then make sure pass tld='us' when creating the client.
+Default tld='com'

 > Change your API KEY and your SECRET KEY.
 ### Restful Api Sample Code